katiewrennhansen/spending-analysis/README.md

 Any additional fields may be added within the CSV however they will not be included in the calulations.

-This application will automatically exclude any items that have a category of 'Transfer' or 'Credit Card Payment'.
-This is for my own internal use for this application, as I wish to exclude these particular transactions from my total calculations.
-In furture iterations, I intend to build out customizable category excustion functionality.
-For now, all items with the above mentioned categories will be excluded.

 A file containing dummy data is contained within this repository for testing purposed.
 That file is located in the root directory and is titled test-data.csv.

 ## Run Locally